fernandoteruo/echo-essentia/README.md

 This repository contains the source code for the WebApp / PWA that runs on the tablets.

-It has been built using Typescript + React and their ecosystem libraries.
+It has been built using Typescript + React + Redux and their ecosystem libraries.

 The communication with our hardware is through [Eugenio](https://eugenio.io/) api.